pagkly/Zed/Investopedia3/Understanding Fixed Annuities.md

 ## How a Fixed Annuity Works

 Investors can buy a fixed annuity with either a lump sum of money or a series of payments over time.
 The insurance company, in turn, guarantees that the account will earn a certain rate of interest.
-This period is known as the [accumulation phase](https://www.investopedia.com/terms/a/accumulationphase.asp).
+This period is known as the [[accumulation phase]](https://www.investopedia.com/terms/a/accumulationphase.asp).

-When the annuity owner, or [annuitant](https://www.investopedia.com/terms/a/annuitant.asp), elects to begin receiving regular income from the annuity, the insurance company calculates those payments based on the amount of money in the account, the owner's age, how long the payments are to continue, and other factors.
-This begins the [payout phase](https://www.investopedia.com/terms/p/payoutphase.asp).
+When the annuity owner, or [[annuitant]](https://www.investopedia.com/terms/a/annuitant.asp), elects to begin receiving regular income from the annuity, the insurance company calculates those payments based on the amount of money in the account, the owner's age, how long the payments are to continue, and other factors.
+This begins the [[payout phase]](https://www.investopedia.com/terms/p/payoutphase.asp).
 The payout phase may continue for a specified number of years or for the rest of the owner's life.

 During the accumulation phase, the account grows tax-deferred.
 Then the account holder annuitizes the contract, distributions are taxed based on an exclusion ratio.
 This is the ratio of the account holder's premium payments to the to the amount accumulated in the account that is based on gains from the interest earned during the accumulation phase.
 The premiums paid are excluded and the portion attributable to gains is taxed.
 This is often expressed as a percentage.